-In order to finance the acquisition of the fourth, fifth, sixth and seventh Assets, DNAFA used the Certificates.
-The Certificates have an aggregate face amount of approximately \$587.5 million, made up of "Class A" certificates and "Class B" certificates.
-The Class A certificates in aggregate have a face amount of \$433,772,000 with an interest rate of 5.125 per cent. and a final expected distribution date of 30 November 2022.
-The Class B certificates in aggregate had a face amount of \$153,728,000 with an interest rate of 6.5 per cent. and were repaid on 30 May 2019.
-There is a separate trust for each class of Certificates.
+In order to finance the acquisition of the Assets, the Subsidiary used the Certificates.
+The Certificates have an aggregate face amount of approximately \$630 million, made up of "Class A" certificates and "Class B" certificates.
+The Class A certificates in aggregate have a face amount of \$462 million with an interest rate of 5.250 per cent. and a final expected distribution date of 30 May 2023.
+The Class B certificates in aggregate have a face amount of \$168 million with an interest rate of 6.125 per cent. and were repaid on 30 November 2019.
+There is a separate trust for each class of Certificate.
 The trusts used the funds from the Certificates to acquire equipment notes.
-The equipment notes were issued to Wilmington Trust, National Association as pass through trustee in exchange for the consideration paid by the purchasers of the Certificates.
-The equipment notes were issued by DNAFA and the proceeds from the sale of the equipment notes financed a portion of the purchase price of the four Airbus A380-861 aircraft, with the remaining portion being financed through contribution from the Company of the C Share issue proceeds.
-The holders of the equipment notes issued for each Aircraft will have the benefit of a security interest in such Aircraft.
+The equipment notes were issued to Wilmington Trust, National Association as pass through trustee in exchange of the consideration paid by the purchasers of the Certificates.

+The equipment notes were issued by the Subsidiary and the proceeds from the sale of the equipment notes financed a portion of the purchase price of the four airbus A380-861 Aircraft, with the remaining portion being financed through contribution from the Group of the Share issue proceeds.
+The holders of the equipment notes issued for each Aircraft have the benefit of a security interest in such Aircraft.
 The remaining balance is being repaid by continuing to amortise borrowings that pays both principal and interest through periodic payments.

-In the directors' opinion and with reference to the terms mentioned, the above carrying values of the Loans and equipment notes are approximate to their fair value.
+In the directors' opinion, the carrying values of the equipment notes are approximate to their fair value.